garrandall/popular-music-data/tracks/crooklyn-the-crooklyn-dodgers.md

 If you know the Ave., follow the path
 To the land of the aftermath, but don't frolic in the midst Crazy-ass Crooklyn kids
-‘Cause they’re always throwing a body on my lawn
+‘Cause they 're always throwing a body on my lawn
 I'm getting a Rottweiler without a collar
 Get off my block, boy, and give me a dollar
 For the trouble or get blown up like a bubble